 Landlubbers, quit reading here.

 For most visitors to Alaska, fork-first travel means seafood.
-Seafood is at the top of our gourmet (and recreational) food chain.
+Fish is at the top of our gourmet (and recreational) food chain.
 Many residents love to fish, and those who don’t make sure to befriend someone who does.
 How else will you keep your second freezer packed tight with salmon and halibut?
 However, if during your Alaska vacation you’re not lucky enough to finagle a dinner invitation from a well-stocked local, never fear.
 The seafood-savvy chefs at Anchorage’s best restaurants have got you covered.
 From sweet king crab legs to humble halibut tacos, dining out in Anchorage means eating the way many Alaskans dine in.
 Which is to say, beautifully.

 Salmon, in Alaska, is both a luxury and a staple.
 Flaky, fatty (the good kind of fat) and full-flavored, salmon stands up to a wide range of preparations, including the smokiness and heat of an open flame.
 There are five salmon species found in Alaska but the king variety is, well, king.

 Or keep your eyes peeled for the Salmon HookUp Truck, which makes appearances at festivals, breweries and food truck fairs around Anchorage throughout the summer.
-Owned and operated by commercial fishermen, the salmon in their sandwiches, quesadillas, tacos and kebabs is as fresh as it’s possible to get anywhere.
+Owned and operated by commercial fishermen, the Cook Inlet salmon in their sandwiches, quesadillas, tacos and kebabs is as fresh as it’s possible to get anywhere.
 It’s like a taste of the ocean on wheels.

 Considering the size of this behemoth catch (some exceed 400 pounds), Alaska halibut is prized for its delicate, buttery flavor.
-Its name derivation comes from half (holy) and butte (flat fish) and a beautifully prepared filet can indeed be a spiritual experience.
+Its name derivation comes from half (holy) and butte (flat fish) and a beautifully prepared fillet can indeed be a spiritual experience.
 Its immaculate white flesh, firm textured and clean tasting, lends itself to a wide variety of flavor profiles.

 The king of crab

 As my family will tell you, I love oysters.
-Every year, I dutifully bring my family to the Alaska State Fair in Palmer.
+Every year, I dutifully bring my family to the Alaska State Fair.
 I like giant pumpkins and baby piglets as much as the next person, but secretly, I go for the oysters.
 When I arrive, I saddle up to the Pristine Products oyster booth and down a quick dozen of Prince William Sound’s finest while watching the pros shuck the next plateful.
 At the end of the day, after my family has stuffed themselves full of funnel cake and onion blossoms, I’ve been biding my time.
 My farewell gesture to the fair is to slurp back another dozen oysters.
 They’re that good.

-That said, the cold salt waters of Alaska’s coast produce the most delicious oysters in the world — plump, sweet and briny — so after dabbling with dips, toppings and sauces, do yourself a flavor and end your meal with at least one oyster eaten au naturel.
+That said, the cold salt waters of Alaskan’s coast produce the most delicious oysters in the world — plump, sweet and briny — so after dabbling with dips, toppings and sauces, do yourself a flavor and end your meal with at least one oyster eaten au naturel.
 A little taste of the sea is the perfect dessert.